yola/yodeploy/README.rst

 source.

 1. Yola's legacy deployment system (Duncan Deploy)
-2. The legacy repository with yodeploy < 0.3.
+2. The legacy repository with yodeploy < 0.3 (back when it was called `yola.deploy`).
 3. yodeploy >= 0.3.

 Building and uploading